panyam/KafkaLite/README.md

 	KLContext *context = kl_context_new("/tmp/kafka/", NULL);
 	```

-	A KLContext manages one or topics into which messages can be published into
+	A KLContext manages one or more topics into which messages can be published into
 	and consumed from.
 A KLContext can be thought of as a topic group where
-	messages being written is serialized.
+	messages being written are serialized.
 This allows the client to configure
 	the level of concurrent writes to a set of topics (to increase parallel
 	publishes, new contexts can simply be created).
 Messages can be consumed
 	concurrently.